-6.1 Should it be necessary for the Municipality to take remedial action the full cost thereof shall be recoverable from the land owner.
-The recoverable costs shall include the actual cost of the contractor's service the administrative fee as determined in the municipal tariff structure.
-The relevant amounts shall be billed against the defaulting owner's municipal account as provided for in section 4(4) of the Community Fire Safety By-law.
+6.1 Should it be necessary for the Municipality to institute legal proceedings as contemplated in section 5.3 of this Policy the full cost thereof shall be recoverable from the land owner which shall include the cost of the contractor's service and the administrative fee as determined in the municipal tariff structure, and shall the said cost be billed against the defaulting owner's municipal account as provided for in section 4(4) of the Community Fire Safety By-law.

-Chapter 7 Appeal Process
+Appeal Process

-7.1 Section 62 of the Local Government: Municipal Systems Act No. 32 2000 provides inter alia that a person, who feels that his/her rights have been affected by a decision taken by a staff member in terms of a power or duty delegated, may appeal against that decision by giving written notice of the appeal with reasons to the Municipal Manager within 21 days of the date of the notification of the decision.
+7.1 Section 62 of the Local Government: Municipal Systems Act No. 32 2000 provides that a person who is of the opinion that his/her rights have been affected by a decision taken by a staff member in terms of a delegated or sub-delegated power or duty may appeal against that decision by giving written notice of the appeal and reasons to the Municipal Manager within 21 (twenty one) days of the date of the notification of the decision.